-- About 4500 owner-occupied households in the County earn below \$50,000, compared to about 3300 homes that are affordable to those households. - For low-income renters there is a shortage of affordable rentals.
-About 1,000 Antrim County renter households earn less than \$35,000 per year, with only about 900 homes affordable to those households. - Very low income households (those earning \$20,000 or less per year) confront more extreme shortages of rentals that they can afford, forcing them to rent more expensive homes and in turn reducing the availability of affordable housing for other income groups.
-About 685 of the County's rental households earn \$20,000 or less, while only around 360 of the County's owner-occupied housing units are affordable to households at that income level.
+- About 3300 owner-occupied households in the County earn below \$50,000, compared to about 2100 homes that are affordable to those households. - For low-income renters there is a significant shortage of affordable rentals.
+About 700 of the County's rental households earn \$35,000 or less, while only around 590 of the County's owner-occupied housing units are affordable to households at that income level. - Extremely low income households (those earning \$20,000 or less per year) confront extreme shortages of rentals that they can afford, forcing them to rent more expensive homes and in turn reducing the availability of affordable housing for other income groups.
+With about 390 households in this income range, only 179 of the County's rentals are affordable to those households.